bchadd/online_chessql/readme.md

 To use the program, follow these steps:

-1. Ensure that the PostgreSQL server is running.
-2. Create a PostgreSQL database and provide the necessary authentication details in the `auth.json` file.
+1. Create and connect to a PostgreSQL database locally.
+2. Enter your default user authentication details in the `auth.json` file.
-3. Run the `main.py` script using Python.
+3. Run the `main.py` script on an up-to-date version of Python.
-4. The program will connect to the PostgreSQL database using the provided authentication details.
-5. The database tables will be created if they don't already exist.
+4. The database tables will be created if they don't already exist.
-6. The chess game data from the `chess_games.csv` file will be loaded into the `games` table.
+5. The chess game data from the `chess_games.csv` file will be loaded into the `games` table.
-7. Additional columns will be added to the `games` table.
+6. Additional columns (for average rating, rating difference, and 'upset' Y/N) will be added to the `games` table.
-8. The statistics (`stats`) table will be populated with relevant data based on the game ratings.
-9. The openings (`openings`) table will be populated with data related to specific chess openings.
+7. The stats (`stats`) and openings (`openings`) tables will populate with summarizing data for each 100-rating range, beginning with 800-899.99.
-10. Once the program completes, the database will be ready for analysis and querying.
+8. Once the program completes, the database will be ready for analysis and querying.

 Please ensure that you have the necessary permissions to create tables, insert data, and execute SQL queries on the PostgreSQL database.